 How to Purchase SFMTA/Muni Tickets (& Get Discounts!)

 While you can pay cash with correct $3 change for single rides on any Muni vehicle, there are easier and cheaper ways to ride.
 The Clipper Card is accepted on all SFMTA transit at a discounted $2.50 fare.
+If you are planning to ride both Muni and BART during a visit to San Francisco, Clipper is the easiest option.

 Cable Cars

 A ride on an iconic San Francisco cable car is a must-do for any traveler to San Francisco.
 There are three lines in the city – the Powell/Mason, the Powell/Hyde, and the California line.
 The former two lines are the ones that tourists use most, as they connect Union Square to either end of Fisherman’s Wharf.
-I was lucky enough to live a half block from the Powell/Hyde line for many years and it never got old to hear the bell and ride hanging off the side.
+I was lucky enough to live a half block from the Powell/Hyde line for many years (not far from Ghirardelli Square) and it never got old to hear the bell and ride hanging off the side.

 If you are planning to use cable cars as regular transportation, let me offer one local’s word of warning.
-You should not rely on cable cars for timely transit, particularly during the summer or weekends when many tourists are in town.
+You should not rely on cable cars for timely transit, particularly during the summer, peak Christmas holidays, or weekends when many tourists are in town.
 Cable cars fill up quickly.
 You may have to wait for multiple ones to pass until there is room for you to climb aboard.
 Visitors to San Francisco should absolutely make time for a cable car ride, but consider it an attraction rather than a real transit choice.

 How to Purchase Cable Car Tickets

-Cable car rides are pricey as a standalone purchase – $8 per passenger in 2020.
+Cable car rides are pricey as a standalone purchase – $8 per passenger in 2024.
 Yes, it’s a tourist tax.
 Cash is accepted on board if you prefer.
 If you plan to take a roundtrip cable car ride in a single day or ride the cable car on multiple days, it’s definitely cheaper to purchase one of the Muni Visitor Passports on the MuniMobile app instead.

 CalTrain